max-fuchs/tf_screen/README.md

 ## tf_screen

-This repository contains a R script that can be used to screen the upstream flanking regions from alist of genes to predict transcription factopr bindings.
+This repository contains a R script that can be used to screen the upstream flanking regions from a list of genes to predict transcription factopr bindings.

 # HOW TO USE